carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/02-extract.md

 > rather than by a semi-colon and a space.
 > Modify the program so that it splits the author field on semi-colons,
 > then strips unwanted spaces from individual authors' names while printing.
 {: .challenge}

+> ## Breaking Even {.challenge}
+>
+> If it takes 10 minutes to write a program to do a task
+> that only takes 5 minutes to do by hand,
+> the program is only worth writing
+> if the task has to be done more than twice.
+> Similarly,
+> if we only wanted to find out who had co-authored papers with one specific author,
+> and we were sure we would never have any other questions
+> or need to re-do the analysis,
+> manually searching the spreadsheet would probably be faster than
+> transcribing the data into a database.
+>
+> Choose some task that you currently do by hand.
+> Estimate how long it takes you to do it each time,
+> how often you do it,
+> and how long it would take you to write a program to do the task instead.
+> How much time would programming actually save you?
+> How sure are you?
+{: .challenge}

 {% include links.md %}